PIC Microcontrollers

 Palisade Data Format Description of the 8F-AE extended Packet sent from this module, as used in PLSDNMEA.ASM

 GPLOCDIS.ZIP Reads the NMEA data (GPRMC string) from a GPS module and displays on a standard (Hitachi compatible) LCD.
 The code is optimised for a 2 line 16 character LCD, but source code is supplied for customisation.
 Display can be cycled through Date, Time, 8 digit Locator, Lat/Long, Speed (in m/s & mph).
-Latest version (2010/04/02) includes a routine for initialising Motorola GPS moduules)
+Later version (2010/04/02) includes a routine for initialising Motorola GPS moduules)

 Back to Index